Buying a tandem kayak for your family can turn out to be quite the task. You think you know what you want until you see all the models in the market.

 Kayaking with your family, especially kids, may not be as quiet.
 But the excitement, and the experience in general, is incomparable.
 Everyone gets to go outside, enjoy the sun and you make happy, lasting memories.
 Even the dog can come!

 Paddling a kayak is good for your family’s health too.
 It keeps them active, gently engaging their muscles.
+And did you know that kayaking burns quite a few calories?
 And they also get vitamin D from the sun.
 So don’t hesitate to buy a tandem(s) and bring them all along.

 Tandem Family Kayak Pros and Cons